-No. Walden offers two federal loan programs: Federal Direct Subsidized and Unsubsidized Loans.
+No. Walden offers two federal loan programs: Federal Direct Subsidized and Federal Direct Unsubsidized Loans.
 The Federal Direct Subsidized Loan is a need-based loan for undergraduate students.
 To qualify for this loan, you must demonstrate need as determined by federal methodology.
 The Federal Direct Unsubsidized Loan is available to students who either do not qualify for the Direct Subsidized Loan, in part or whole, or require additional funds to pay for their education.
 The Federal Direct Unsubsidized Loan is available to students regardless of their income level or assets.

 I’m transferring from another school where I received federal aid.
 How does this impact my federal aid at Walden?